adedolapoadegboye/chatterbox/README.md

 # Chatterbox App

-Welcome to **Chatterbox**, the app that's like WhatsApp, but with a twist of awesome! 🎉
+Welcome to **Chatterbox**, a WhatsApp clone, but with a twist of awesome! 🎉

 ## 📜 Table of Contents